- What is a private water supply [private well]?

-MassDEP recommends that prospective homebuyers test the water in a home with a private well before purchase.
+MassDEP recommends that before purchase, prospective homebuyers test the water in a home with a private well.
 Once you've purchased the home, the interval between water quality tests can generally be in terms of years if the well is properly constructed and located in a safe area.
 However, the following conditions would prompt more frequent testing:

 - Heavily developed areas with land uses that handle hazardous chemicals.

 - Recent well construction activities or repairs.
 MassDEP recommends taking a bacterial test after any well repair or pump or plumbing modification, but only after disinfection and substantial flushing of the water system.

 - Contaminant concentrations above state or federal standards found in earlier testing.